sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ## Combining search terms in the database search history

-Most academic databases provide an overview of your search history.
-The search history shows which subject terms and textwords you have searched for, how they are combined, and how many hits each search has returned.
+Most major article databases provide access to your search history.
+The search history shows which subject terms and text words you have searched for, how they have been combined, and how many hits each search has returned.

 ::: eksempel Example: Systematic search presented via the search history in Web of Science